-Difficulty sleeping is often linked to mental health such as anxiety or depression.
+Difficulty sleeping is often linked to mental health issues such as anxiety or depression.
 Not only can anxiety and depression cause insomnia, but lack of sleep can increase your risk of developing anxiety and depression.

 Insomnia can be a short-term or long-term (chronic) condition.